llazon/llazon.github.io/_posts/2024-06-06-Tailscale.md

    - Click "Create"
 5. Copy the generated key for use in the installation steps

-## Step 2: Create Installation Script
+## Installation Script

-Create a bash script that can be used to install and configure Tailscale on any Linux instance:
+Here is a bash script that can be used to install and configure Tailscale on any Linux instance:

 ```bash
 #!/bin/bash